 Whether you’re coming to London to tour the Tower of London, shop Oxford Street, or do business in the City, finding the right neighborhood to stay in can make all the difference in your trip.
 Do you want to blend in, drinking at the local pub, shopping at the market, hopping on public transport into central London to sightsee?
 Or do you want to stay a few minutes’ walk from Big Ben, immersing yourself in the swift-moving city life along the Thames?

-We’ve gotten two experts—London native Emma John and London resident Lottie Gross, both AFAR contributors—to map out the city for you, choosing the neighborhoods and boroughs that work best for different types of travelers, from those seeking traces of historic London to those in search of the right now.
+We’ve asked two experts—London native Emma John and London resident Lottie Gross, both AFAR contributors—to map out the city for you, choosing the neighborhoods and boroughs that work best for different types of travelers, from those seeking traces of historic London to those in search of the right now.
 Find the London that suits you with this list of the best London neighborhoods.

 Unlike younger cities, planned from the get-go, grand old London has always felt like an agglomeration of the smaller (often medieval) communities it grew out of.
 And in many parts of the city, you can still live something akin to village life.
 Islington is full of those pockets—Highbury, Barnsbury, Tufnell Park—where tree-lined streets and 19th-century townhouses are served by some of the best neighborhood cafés and restaurants in the world.